iotize-sas/Open-Projects/ThermosTap-demo/README.md

 The main components used in this project are:
 - TapNLink (the communication module), [it's here](https://www.digikey.fr/product-detail/fr/iotize/TNL-FIT203/2087-TNL-FIT203-ND/12397002).

->> This example shown here of this project uses the [REva evaluation board](https://www.raisonance.com/reva.html) example, although, this board is not required.

 ## How it Works

 <p align="center">